-Some statistics are by year of injury; these are "developed" statistics, 36 which in some instances are not yet sufficiently stable for publication for the most recent injury years, and are therefore not reported for those years in those instances.
+Some statistics in this chapter are by year of injury; these are "developed" statistics, 38 which in some instances are not yet sufficiently stable for publication for the most recent injury years, and are therefore not reported for those years in those instances.
 Statistics on dispute-resolution timelines are by the year the dispute was filed; sometimes these statistics are not given for the most recent years, to allow enough time for the resolution process to play out.
-Some statistics are by the year an action occurred and are presented through 2017.
+Some statistics are by the year an action occurred and are presented through 2018.

-- Dispute rates showed substantial increases from 1996 to 2008, but have leveled off or (in the case of claim petition disputes) slowed their rate of increase since 2008.
-For injury year 2015, 21.1 percent of filed indemnity claims had at least one dispute of any type (Figure 5.1). - Claimant attorney involvement has increased steadily since 1996.37 The percentage of paid indemnity claims with a claimant attorney rose from 17.1 percent for injury year 1996 to a projected 25.0 percent for 2015, a 46-percent increase (Figure 5.2).38 - Total claimant attorney fees are estimated at \$57 million for injury year 2016.39 These fees account for an estimated 3.7 percent of total workers' compensation system cost.
+- The overall dispute rate showed a large increase from 1996 to 2008, but has leveled off since 2008.
+The rates of particular types of disputes have followed a roughly similar pattern.
+For injury year 2015, 20.7 percent of filed indemnity claims had at least one dispute of any type (Figure 5.1). - Claimant attorney involvement has increased substantially since 1997.39 The percentage of paid indemnity claims with a claimant

-• The rate of denial of filed indemnity claims was 16.1 to 17.1 percent for injury years 2014 to 2016.
-This was substantially above above the rates of 12.2 to 12.5 percent for 2007 through 2011.
+- attorney rose from 17.0 percent for injury year 1997 to a projected 23.6 percent for 2015, a 39-percent increase (Figure 5.2).40 - Total claimant attorney fees are estimated at \$52 million for injury year 2015.
+41 These fees account for an estimated 3.2 percent of total workers' compensation system cost. - The rate of denial of filed indemnity claims was 15.2 to 16.9 percent for injury years 2014 to 2017.
+This was substantially above the rates of 12.2 to 12.5 percent for 2007 through 2011.
 This increase is accounted for by an increase in claims denied and without payment, as opposed to claims denied but with payment (Figure 5.3).